For information about accessibility, please click here

 Eight square blocks of fun.
-Here you'll find live theatre, movies, nightclubs, restaurants, hotels, shopping, Major League sports, and the world's second-tallest building!
+Here you'll find live theatre, movies, nightclubs, restaurants, hotels, shopping, the Rogers Centre home to the Toronto Blue Jays, and the famous CN Tower!

 Why not enlighten yourself by taking a stroll through the campus of Canada's largest university?
 You can enjoy free concerts, lectures, and galleries while exploring some of the city's oldest and finest buildings!

 It would be a big shame to miss this little paradise for the taste buds!
-Thai, French, Mediterranean.
-Italian, Japanese, Korean, Mexican, Indian cuisine and much more are all present here in this unique stretch of Baldwin Street, just north of the AGO.
+Thai, French, Vegetarian, Italian, and Japanese cuisines are all present here in this unique stretch of Baldwin Street, just north of the AGO.

 Two City Halls right across the street from one another.
-The older of the two features elaborate stone carvings and a spectacular clock tower while the newer one is a futuristic-looking complex fronted by a beautiful public square.
+The older of the two features elaborate stone carvings and a spectacular clock tower while the newer one is a futuristic-looking complex fronted by beautiful Nathan Phillips square.

-This historic roundhouse served as a hospital for trains for nearly 60 years.
+This historic roundhouse served as a repair depot for trains for nearly 60 years.
 Upon arriving at the facility, locomotives would be driven onto a huge rotating turntable that would maneuver them into one of 32 repair stalls.

-12,500 pairs and 4.500 years worth of shoes from around the world, all housed in an amazing building shaped to look like a gigantic shoebox.
-On display is everything from chestnut-crushing clogs and Chinese foot-bound lotus slippers to modern high heels.
+12,500 pairs and 4,500 years worth of shoes from around the world, all housed in an amazing building shaped to look like a gigantic shoebox.
+On display is everything from chestnut-crushing clogs and Chinese foot-binding lotus slippers to modern high heels.

 Canada's only museum devoted entirely to ceramics!
 In addition to a collection of over 3,000 artifacts, this award-winning building also features a retail shop, restaurant, library, and a clay studio where classes are held.

 The north half of this oval-shaped park is filled with shady trees and monuments.
-The south half is occupied by the majestic Ontario Legislative Building of 1892, home of our Provincial Government.
+The south half is occupied by the majestic Ontario Legislative Building of 1892, home of the Provincial Government of Ontario.

 This stunning mixed-use building was redeveloped as a shopping and office complex in 1983 by Zeidler Partnership Architects (Eaton Centre, Ontario Place).
 When it was originally built in 1926, the Toronto Terminal Warehouse was the largest warehouse in North America and the first poured-concrete structure in Canada.

-Did you know that Yonge Street was once listed in the Guinness Book of World Records as the World's Longest Street, stretching all the way from the Toronto Harbour to Rainy River at the Ontario-Minnesota border?
+Did you know that Yonge Street was once listed in the Guinness Book of World Records as the World's Longest Street?
+The street stretches all the way from the Toronto Harbour to Rainy River at the Ontario-Minnesota border.
 Ask your tour guide what happened to our title and who holds the record today!